userdw/Arduino_101_Starter_Kit/09_Spirit_Level/README.md

 * OLED Module (1).

 ### Assemble the modules following these steps:
+1. **Change the PWR_SEL jumper on I/O Expansion Shield to 3V3**,
-1. Plug the I/O Expansion Shield to the top of Arduino 101,
+2. Plug the I/O Expansion Shield to the top of Arduino 101,
-2. Plug the OLED Module to I/O Expansion Shield,
+3. Plug the OLED Module to I/O Expansion Shield,
-3. Upload the [Spirit_Level](/09_Spirit_Level/Spirit_Level) code into Arduino 101.
+4. Upload the [Spirit_Level](/09_Spirit_Level/Spirit_Level) code into Arduino 101.

 After the code has been uploaded, Arduino 101 will take 3 seconds to calibrate the accelerometer.
 So keep the position of Arduino 101 flat to the surface in the mean time.
 If there are no mistakes, after the calibration Arduino 101 should start showing you the inclination level based on the measurement from accelerometer.